 Old Port Spirits and Cigars, 79 Commercial Street, Portland, ME 04101

 Snack – Savory Vegetarian Hand Pie from Ten Ten Pie (171 Cumberland Avenue, Portland)

 New England Distilling // DL Geary’s Brewing // Austin Street Brewing Co.

 The Suds and Spirits Tour visits three unique locations, mixing both beer and spirits for a veritable boilermaker of a tour!

-Finally, we’ll drop you back off at Old Port Spirits, before you continue your exploration of lively downtown Portland.
+Finally, we’ll drop you back off at Old Port Spirits and Cigars to purchase some more bottles and can’s before you continue your exploration of lively downtown Portland.